edible SOUTH SHORE & SOUTH COAST roots…

 After discovering her first copy of an edible publication in her mid-forties (edible Phoenix – in case you are wondering), Laurie Hepworth finally realized what she wanted to be when she grew up – the publisher of a magazine focusing on local foods within her own communities of Southeastern Massachusetts.

-We hope you enjoy your time spent with us.
+We appreciate you joining us on this journey and hope you enjoy yourselves.
 Thank you for visiting and for your love of local food.

 And our friends at South Shore Organics did us the honor of profiling us in their newsletter (copied below.)